 AAIR Charity provides vital funding to support research aiming to:

-- understand why people develop inflammation of the airways and interstitial
+- understand why people develop inflammation of the airways and lung tissue

 - improve treatment of these wide range of diseases